-The Orangeburg Department of Public Safety engaged in a total of ten (10) motor vehicle pursuits during 2013.
+The Orangeburg Department of Public Safety engaged in a total of ten (10) motor vehicle pursuits during 2015 which was aa 11% increase from the previous reporting year.
+This slight increase in the number of pursuits is nominal and should not be cause for concern.
+A review of the data from this reporting period and the previous five reporting periods has remained virtually unchanged for the six-year period.
 Of the ten (10) reported incidents all were initiated by this agency, and none left Orangeburg County.
-The initial violation in nine (9) of the incidents were for some type of traffic violation, with the remaining one (1) in reference to a reported felony involved vehicle.
-The reason for the pursuit in one (1) of the incidents was the attempted apprehension of a stolen vehicle while the remaining nine (9) were due to the evasion of the suspect, and officers attempting to collect vehicle information.
-In six (6) of the incidents there was only one officer involved in the pursuit and the remaining four (4) had two officers involved.
+The initial violation in five (5) of the incidents were for some type of traffic violation, with four (4) in reference to a reported felony involved vehicle and the remaining one (1)

+was in reference to an assault.
+In two (2) of the incidents there was only one officer involved in the pursuit and the remaining eight (8) had two or more officers involved.
 There were no incidents where either road blocks or tire deflating devices were utilized.
-There was one (1) incidents with reported injuries, and three (3) with reported property damage.
-As a result of these pursuits four (4) subjects were arrested.
+There were two (2) incidents with reported injuries and reported property damage.
+As a result of these pursuits six (6) subjects were arrested, two (2) suspects escaped and two (2) pursuits were terminated by the officer.
 After a review of pursuit policies and procedures, no modifications are warranted at this time.